RasmusDahlJensen/LoL-Match-History/README.md

    1. Clone the repository
    2. Run npm install to install dependencies
-   3. Create a .env file in the root directory and set your Riot API key as RIOT_API_KEY
+   3. Create a .env file in the root directory and set your Riot API key as VITE_API_KEY
    4. Run npm start dev to start the development server

 ## Usage